Article Good Credit Management Tips & Advice About Collecting Unpaid Sales Invoices

 This article is about Good Credit Management and offers tips and advice about collecting unpaid sales invoices.
 You should also read our free credit control guide.

-The survival, and prosperity, of all small, medium and large businesses is dependent upon receipt of payment from customers in respect of the product and services that the business provides, and invoices for.
+The survival, and prosperity, of all small, medium and large businesses are dependent upon the receipt of payment from customers in respect of the product and services that the business provides, and invoices for.
 It is not sufficient to secure the sales order and provide the product if that sale cannot be converted into cash.
 Cash is the lifeblood of every business and if debtors don't pay outstanding invoices promptly it can spell disaster.

 There are two aspects to successful credit management.
 The first is taking care in choosing the businesses that you will offer credit terms.
 The second is to develop and employ an effective system of credit control techniques to collect unpaid invoices.